sierrapablo/DQ-Launcher/README.md

 ## Usage
-First, import the DQ Launcher Session class and the Validator classes: from dqlauncher.session import SparkDQLauncher
+First, import the DQ Launcher Session class and the Validator classes: from dqlauncher.session import DQLauncherSession

-You need to initialize a SparkDQLauncher object.
+You need to initialize a DQLauncherSession object.
 It is a heritage class from SparkSession that allows you to create Validator objects in Spark context.

 ## Initialization
-You can initialize a Validator object as follows: dq_launcher = SparkDQLauncher(name_of your_app)
+You can initialize a Validator object as follows: dq_launcher = DQLauncherSession(name_of your_app)

 validator = dq_launcher.CreateValidator(data, columns)

 Now you have a Validator Object.
 It is a full functional PysPark.DataFrame with added functionalities.
 You can use all methods and features a DataFrame can handle, and perform Data Quality Validations over this object.

+## Some Features:
-## Basic Validations
+### Basic Validations
 - Check for null values
 - Check for unique values
 - Validate data types

-## Advanced Validations
+### Advanced Validations
 - Validate fields against a reference table
 - Validate data length
 - Standardize names

-## Statistics
+### Statistics
 - Count and get the percentage of null values
 - Count and get the percentage of unique values